What does redemption mean in the Bible? - Redemption In Salvation

 God tells us that we have been redeemed already.
 Our redemption has resulted in each Christian being justified or legally declared to be righteous.
-For an explanation of the meaning of righteousness, read “What is the difference between holy and righteous in the Bible?.”
 The great news is that God now considers every Christian to be holy in their behavior, even though they still sin.
 But God does not hold them guilty.

 . . . being justified as a gift by His grace through the redemption which is in Christ Jesus . . .
 Romans 3:24 (NASB)

 Consequently, we wait for our final redemption that will occur when we die and leave this world.